 East Africa arrives at Annecy

 The call for applications drew 31 studios from five countries — 17 from Kenya, 7 from Ethiopia, 4 from Uganda, 2 from Rwanda and 1 from Tanzania.
-Five were selected to pitch projects directly to international buyers, among them Kenya’s Studio M&A, a national Best Animation award winner.
+Five were chosen to pitch projects directly to international buyers, among them Kenya’s Studio M&A, a national Best Animation award winner.

 Why it matters for Africa’s creative economy